ForomePlatform/anfisa/doc/dev/appcfg/solution_py.rst

 .. _panels_in_instance_context:

-    In the current version of the system additional gene/Symbol pannels can be added in context of instance of the application.
+    In the current version of the system additional preset gene/Symbol pannels can be added in context of instance of the application.
 Use :ref:`solutions<solutions>` option in :doc:`../adm/configuration` to open usage of directory from where the system loads additional panels.
-Panels are expexted to be represented as files in ``.lst`` format, and names of these files are interpreted as names of gene/Symbol panels.
+Panels are expected to be represented as files in ``.lst`` format, and names of these files are interpreted as names of gene/Symbol panels.
 These panels work only in context of the instance of the application.

 * **regItemDict** (self, name, the_dict, requires = None)

     Registration of dictionary of items.